 For young families, finding and buying the right house can be more complicated and all-around more difficult than it is for, say, a single person or a retired couple.
 A young couple has to consider not only their own needs and wants, but also the needs of the children they have are going to have.
 And that means taking into account factors and features that other buyers may not need to consider.
-So here are what we think are the top 4 things young families should look for in their Springfield house.
+So here are what we think are the top 4 things young families should look for in their Northern house.

 1. Optimum Space

-Probably the first thing young families should look for in their Springfield house is the optimum amount of space.
+Probably the first thing young families should look for in their Northern house is the optimum amount of space.
 Basically, that means enough square footage to accommodate all their family needs, but not so much it becomes unaffordable.
 And that also means considering the size of your family in the future and determining your space needs before you ever begin house hunting.